deestbie/console-docs/docs/venom/addvideoformats.md

 **To select video source:**

-1. Use **Drag and Drop** or **Browse** (click once) to select your video file.
-The name of the selected video file and progress indicator will display.
-After the upload is complete, the video is added to the *Video Formats Summary*.
+1. Enter an External URL or use **Drag and Drop** or **Browse** (click once) to select your video file.
+2. For uploads, the name of the selected video file and progress indicator will display.
+3. On the *Edit* page select **Save** to commit your changes.
+The *Video Details* page displays and you can see your newly added video in the *Video Formats* section.